osm2pgsql-dev/osm2pgsql-website/doc/faq.md

 Osm2pgsql usually creates table columns in your database that are named after the OSM tag used, for instance, the `name` tag might end up in a column called `name`.
-Sometimes this leads to problems when the tags contains unusual characters, for instance the tag `addr:city` contains the colon character.
-Another problem are reserved names in the PostgreSQL database, for instance `natural`.
+This can result in problems when the tag contains unusual characters, for instance the tag `addr:city` contains the colon character.
+Another problem are tags using a reserved name in the PostgreSQL database, for instance `natural`.

 These names are allowed in PostgreSQL, but they need to be quoted with double